Fujiki relations and fibrations of irreducible symplectic varieties: Methods

 \subsection{Lagrangian fibrations}

-We discuss here the definitions and properties of Lagrangian subvarieties and fibrations to show in Theorem~\ref{equidimensional} that Lagrangian fibrations are equidimensional because also their singular fibers are Lagrangian subvarieties.
-Proposition~\ref{classvanishes} generalizes Matsushita's proof of \cite[Corollary~1]{Mat00}.
-However, in the singular case we need an additional inductive argument to make sure that there are no fiber components in $X_{sing}$, for which the proof would not work.
+We show in Theorem~\ref{equidimensional} that Lagrangian fibrations are equidimensional because also their singular fibers consist of Lagrangian subvarieties.
+A straightforward generalization of Matsushita's proof of \cite[Corollary~1]{Mat00}, see Proposition~\ref{classvanishes}, works for all fiber components that do not completely lie in the singular locus.
+To complete the proof of Theorem~\ref{equidimensional} we use an additional inductive argument to make sure that there are no fiber components in $X_{\sing}$.